Web-commited/Project-Barebone/README.md

 ### Day 12

-changelog: solution--add another repository that documents: username&id, time of log, type of action, what happened
+changelog: solution--add another repository that documents: username&id, time of log, type of action, what happened, end of **Physical day 3**

+### Day 13

 TODO:
 5.changelog printing